mutazb999/CSC8101-lab-and-coursework/01-labs/Neo4J/taxi-trips-practical.md

 Find:

+1. all unique zone names
-1. all unique borough names;
+2. all unique borough names;
+3. all zone pairs with their trips (return the names of the origin and destination zones and number of trips sorted in ascending order)
-2. all zone pairs with at least 5000 daily trips (return the names of the origin and destination zones and number of trips sorted in ascending order)
+4. all zone pairs with at least 5000 daily trips (return the names of the origin and destination zones and number of trips sorted in ascending order)
-3. the top 5 most popular origin-destination pairs (return the names of the origin and destination zone and number of trips);
+5. the top 5 most popular origin-destination pairs (return the names of the origin and destination zone and number of trips);
-4. the top 5 most popular origin-destination pairs within Brooklyn (return the names of the origin and destination zone and number of trips);
+6. the top 5 most popular origin-destination pairs within Brooklyn (return the names of the origin and destination zone and number of trips);
-5. the total number of trips per origin borough.
+7. the total number of trips per origin borough.